 Make a Simplified Origami Exploding Box

-Since I’m an impatient sort of person, I’ve devised a way to make a paper origami exploding box card using just two sheets of 12x12 scrapbook paper.
-(You could use smaller origami paper if you wish, but the resulting box might not be big enough for the gift you wish to present.)
+The following is a way to make a paper origami exploding box card using just two sheets of 12x12 scrapbook paper.
+You could use smaller origami paper if you wish, but the resulting box might not be big enough for the gift you wish to present.

 02 of 09